-RGA Americas Reinsurance Company, Ltd. (RGA Americas) has committed to providing a further €100m in perpetual subordinated loans to the Company via a Loan Facility Agreement signed in December 2022.
+RGA Americas Reinsurance Company, Ltd. (RGA Americas) has committed to providing a further €100million in perpetual subordinated loans to the Company via a Loan Facility Agreement signed in December 2022.
 The inclusion of any undrawn amount within this facility as Tier 2 Ancillary Own Funds in the regulatory balance sheet was approved by the Central Bank of Ireland.
-Upon drawdown by the Company of any or all the committed amount, RGA Americas will provide subordinated debt that would then qualify as Tier 1 Basic Own Funds.
+Upon drawdown by the Company of any or all of the committed amount, RGA Americas will provide subordinated debt that would then qualify as Tier I Basic Own Funds.
 While undrawn, the Tier 2 Ancillary Own Funds can only be used to cover the SCR and are not eligible to cover the MCR.
-The Company pays a fee to RGA Americas for the AOF facility.
-In the future, if the AOF are drawn down the Company will pay interest on the drawn down subordinated loan.
+The Company pays a fee to RGA Americas for the Ancillary Own Funds facility.
+In the future, if the Ancillary Own Funds are drawn down the Company will pay interest on the drawn down subordinated loan.